improve-ai/tracker-trainer/README.md

 ```

+The output of the deployment will list the *track endpoint* URL like https://xxxx.lambda-url.us-east-1.on.aws.
 The *track endpoint* URL may be used directly by the client SDKs to track decisions and rewards.
 Alternately, a CDN may be configured in front of the *track endpoint* URL for greater administrative control.

 The deployment will also create a *models* S3 bucket in the form of *improveai-{organization}-{project}-{stage}-models*.
 After each round of training, updated models are automatically uploaded to the *models* bucket.